MicrosoftDocs/xamarin-docs/docs/cross-platform/deploy-test/connect-to-local-web-services.md

 ### iOS

 Xamarin applications running on iOS can use the managed network stack, or the native `CFNetwork` or `NSUrlSession` network stacks.
 By default, new iOS platform projects use the `NSUrlSession` network stack, to support TLS 1.2, and use native APIs for better performance and smaller executable size.

-However, when an application needs to connect to a secure web service running locally, for developer testing, it's easier to use the managed network stack.
-Therefore, it's recommended to set debug simulator build profiles to use the managed network stack, and release build profiles to use the `NSUrlSession` network stack.
-Each network stack can be set programmatically or via a selector in the project options.
 For more information, see [HttpClient and SSL/TLS implementation selector for iOS/macOS](~/cross-platform/macios/http-stack.md).

 ### Android